xosteve26/X-Pense/README.md

 - Would allow users to set a budget for a particular month & year following which
 - The user would then would be able to add any expenditures to that particular month & year that was set.
 - Supports additions of multiple budget limits for various months along with the functionality of navigating between all the budgets created and the expenses created for theat specified budget month/year.
+- Warning for when 75% of the budget has been consumed.
 - E-Mail alerts for when the user’s expenditures were to cross the budget limit set for that month.
 - Functionality to download/e-mail a report of the expenditures for the budget month that was set.
 - Provides the user the ability to visualize his expenditures in a graphical form.